pottj/SteroidHormones/README.md

 # Steroid Hormone Action and its variabilitY (SHAY)

-_last updated: 07/07/2025_
+_last updated: 01/08/2025_

-In this repository, I want to save the **data management plan** (DMP) for the steroid hormone analyses, and list all relevant cohorts used in the project.
+In this repository, I want to save the **data management plan** (DMP) for my SHAY project, and in addition list all relevant cohorts used in this or related projects regarding steroid hormone analyses.

-## Data management plan
+## Data management plan for SHAY

 _will be updated when the project starts_